CesiumGS/3d-tiles/README.md

 Geospatial datasets are heterogeneous: 3D buildings are different from terrain, which is different from point clouds, which are different from vector data, and so on.

-3D Tiles support heterogeneous data by allowing different tile formats in a tileset, e.g., a tileset may contain tiles for 3D buildings, tiles for instanced 3D trees, and tiles for point clouds, all using different tile formats.
+3D Tiles supports heterogeneous data by allowing different tile formats in a tileset, e.g., a tileset may contain tiles for 3D buildings, tiles for instanced 3D trees, and tiles for point clouds, all using different tile formats.

 We expect 3D Tiles will also support heterogeneous datasets by concatenating different tile formats into one tile, a _composite_; in the example above, a tile may have a short header followed by the content for the 3D buildings, instanced 3D trees, and point clouds.